Wood Burning

 Wood burning is costly

-Research published in October 2023 revealed that the yearly cost of using a new, Defra compliant stove for 20 per cent of a household’s heat, including purchase & installation, is 24 per cent higher than running a typical gas boiler.
+The yearly cost of using a new, Defra compliant stove for 20 per cent of a household’s heat, including purchase & installation, is 24 per cent higher than running a typical gas boiler.
 Even when using an existing stove, the yearly cost is 15 per cent higher than gas.
 In almost every scenario, it is cheaper to heat your home using a gas boiler or a heat pump, not to mention less polluting and more efficient.

 What is the Government doing?

-Ecodesign stoves
+Ecodesign Regulations

 Further to that, research from the European Environmental Bureau discovered that per GJ of energy, an EcoDesign stove is actually allowed to emit 60 times as much particulate matter as an old truck from 2006 and 750 times as much as a newer truck from 2014.
 This research was carried out under optimal laboratory conditions - which will produce better results than in real-life conditions.